paulsinclair51/briteTest/README.md

 ### 1.4.
 Installation

-How to add BriteTest to your project, including copying the header, adding the source file, or integrating via your build system.
+How to add the Runner API to your project, including copying the header, adding the source file, or integrating via your build system.
 </details>
 </details>

 <details>
 <summary>2.
-BriteTest Runner Framework and API</summary>
+Runner Framework and API</summary>

-## 2. BriteTest Runner Framework and API
+## 2. Runner Framework and API

-The Runner framework (implemented using the Runner API) executes all test expressions (that implement the tests), aggregates results, and produces the report.
+The Runner Framework (implemented using the Runner API) executes all test expressions (that implement the tests), aggregates results, and produces the report.
 This is the framework used by your test executable.